mieweb/docs/content/features/medication-management-and-e-prescribing/allergies-medications-tab-summary-view.md

 ## DataVis View on Allergies/Medications Tab

-A new My Settings user preference, Use Datavis in Meds/Allergies Chart Tab**_,_** is available in the 202409 release.
+A new My Settings user preference, Use Datavis in Meds/Allergies Chart Tab, is available in the 202409 release.
 This setting allows the user to change from the legacy Meds/Allergies chart tab view/lists to the new view, which is in a new datavis format.

 ![](./allergies-medications-tab-summary-view.assets/e10d5c6a3b576a54fd85e4370b37a6ab.png)